dt0238/ws4channels/README.md

+# Updates/Changes from Original:
+- Increased resolution of index.js viewport to support widescreen deployments of WS4000.

 # Known Bugs

 None at this time.
 Latest update(6-7-2025) should fix past issues of errors when running the container on a port different then default, incorrect cpu/ram stats in logs, and a rare memory leak.